Hi, we’re Shanna and Tim Mallon.

-Essays about food and about everything else—like a post about creamsicles that’s really about tuning in to truth, or a recipe for cauliflower pizza crust that tells you what a good husband I have.
+Essays about food and about everything else—like a post about creamsicles that’s really about tuning in to truth, or a recipe for cauliflower pizza crust that tells you more about our married life.
 Recipes are made with whole, natural ingredients, from buckwheat ginger cookies to baked tilapia to fork-tender grass-fed pot roast that will change your world.

 What If I’m New?

-There’s an index of recipes, months of archives (see the sidebar on the main page).
+There’s an index of recipes, months of archives (see the footer).
 You can check out some of our travel posts through links above, whether it’s a trip to Portland, Oregon, a few days at a salad summit in Monterey or a night at an Atlanta B&B.

 What Do You Do for a Living?
 Is the Blog Your Job?

 Since July 2010, Shanna has worked as a self-employed copywriter, mostly for clients still in Chicago, where she used to live.
+She usually writes about social media and marketing and B2B topics that never come up at a dinner party, but she’d love to move towards more food-centric writing in time.
+She also feels it’s worth mentioning that she’s not a proofreader, if only to explain the typos you inevitably find here from time to time.
 Tim works for a Nashville personal training studio, as well as for the occasional extra client here and there doing Web work or building custom WordPress sites (like this one).
 In our dreams, we own an entire orchard of fruit trees, live off the land and keep a personal retreat in the woods where people can come and eat and be nourished.